Wyndham, Western Australia: Education

-There are two schools, Wyndham District High School (K-12) & St Joseph's Catholic School (K-7), one TAFE campus, and a daycare centre.
+There are two schools, Wyndham District High School (K-12) and St Joseph's Catholic School (K-7), one TAFE campus, and a daycare centre.

 Transport

 Wyndham is served by Wyndham Airport.
+A circular tramway was built by the Public Works Department in conjunction with the meatworks to connect it to the town's goods shed jetty.

 Community

-The Wyndham Memorial Swimming Pool is a public swimming pool, which was opened on 5 November 1966 by Charles Court.
+The Wyndham Memorial Swimming Pool is a public swimming pool, opened on 5 November 1966 by Charles Court.

 The Ted Birch Memorial Youth and Recreation Centre is a multi-purpose, community recreation facility.
-The centre, originally the Wyndham Recreation Centre, was opened on 11 October 2003 by the Shire President Barbara Johnson.
-The Centre was renamed on 29 May 2014 in honour of Pastor Edward "Ted" Birch.
-Ted Birch was instrumental in helping establish a youth service in Wyndham.
+The centre, originally the Wyndham Recreation Centre, was opened on 11 October 2003 by the shire president Barbara Johnson.
+The Centre was renamed on 29 May 2014 in honour of Pastor Edward "Ted" Birch, who was instrumental in helping establish a youth service in Wyndham.

 Peter Reid Memorial Hall is a community hall in Wyndham available for community events and private bookings.
-The hall, originally the Wyndham Hall, was built in 1982 and was later renamed the Peter Reid Memorial Hall in recognition of Peter Reid's service to the community by the Wyndham Lions Club following his death in 1985.
+The hall, originally the Wyndham Hall, was built in 1982 and was later renamed the Peter Reid Memorial Hall in recognition of Peter Reid's service to the community by the Wyndham Lions Club, following his death in 1985.

+The Wyndham Port Shire Hall is a historic building that was constructed in 1960 on the foundations of the original school and road board buildings from 1894.
+The Hall was also an office and administration building for the Shire of Wyndham-East Kimberley and later a recreation space until it was converted into an art gallery in 1997.
+The hall became known as the Boab Art Gallery and showcased artworks by local and regional artists.
+The Hall is now leased to a community group to support the conservation of the Gouldian finch, a rare and endangered bird species that live in the mangroves near Wyndham.
+The hall is also a part of a heritage walk of Wyndham Port.

 Wyndham is also the home of the Big Crocodile, a wire and concrete statue of a crocodile around 18 m long.

 Tourism

 For tourists, there are two hotels and a caravan park.
-The nearby Bastion lookout provides sweeping vistas of the surrounding country including the five rivers named above which emerge into the Cambridge Gulf.
+The nearby Bastion lookout provides sweeping vistas of the surrounding country, including the Durack, Pentecost, King, Forrest and Ord Rivers, which emerge into the Cambridge Gulf.
 The town has a museum in the old courthouse that is open to the public and run by the Wyndham Historical Society.
 Nearby Wyndham is the Boab Prison Tree.

+Jirrawun Arts

+Jirrawun Arts was an Indigenous Australian art centre, established in 1998 in Kununurra before moving to Wyndham in 2006.
+It was notable as the base for contemporary Indigenous Australian artists of the eastern Kimberley region, including Paddy Bedford and Freddie Timms.
+It closed in 2010.
+Their art was exhibited in exhibitions in Melbourne and elsewhere.